Flood Products

 8. Practice your flood plan

-Practice installing products such as flood barriers and check mechanisms on products like flood doors and valves regularly to ensure that you know how to use them and that they are in good working order.
-Make sure your family, employees, neighbours, and tenants know how to operate them in case your property is flooded when you are away and offer to do the same for them.
+• Make sure your family, employees, neighbours, and tenants know how to operate them in case your property is flooded when you are away.
+Offer to do the same for them

 9. Have a trigger for action